Eat App: History

 In February 2015, Eat App raised $300k from Bahrain-based business angel group TENMOU.

 In June 2018, Eat raised $1.2 million from Dubai-based Middle East Venture Partners (MEVP).

 In February 2020, Eat App raised $5 million in a Series B funding round led by 500 Startups, Derayah Venture Fund, and MEVP, with participation from a few angel investors and family members.

 In February 2021, Eat App launched its technology with The Emaar Hospitality Group, implementing it across over 50 restaurants in Emaar properties and hotels.
 The cloud-based system runs natively on iPads in each restaurant, providing Emaar staff access to reservations and guest information, and integrates with the U by Emaar loyalty app to personalize service.

 On September 28, 2022, Eat App announced the closing of an $11 million Series B funding round.
 The investment was led by Middle East Venture Partners (MEVP), 500 Startups, Derayah Venture Capital, Dallah Albaraka, Ali Zaid Al Quraishi & Brothers Company, and Rasameel Investment Company, with participation from existing investors.

+In early 2026, the company announced they acquired ReserveGo, a B2B table reservation platform in India that was serving over 1,000 restaurants.

+In January 2026, Eat App raised $10 million in a Series B extension round led by PSG Equity through its portfolio company Zenchef SAS, bringing total funding to more than $23 million.
+At the same time, the company also partnered with Swiggy, an Indian food delivery and restaurant discovery platform, under which Eat App's reservation and table management software is marketed to restaurants on Swiggy's network.